June 7, 2024

 Achievements and Future Ambitions

-ACEN had also expanded its renewable energy portfolio with the North Luzon Renewables Wind Farm with 81 MW of wind energy in Pagudpud, Ilocos Norte taking advantage of its good wind currents.
-Overseas, its New England Solar Farm in New South Wales, Australia, is one of the biggest solar farms in the country at 720 MWp with battery storage.
+Beyond solar, ACEN has diversified its renewable energy portfolio with projects like the 81 MW North Luzon Renewables Wind Farm in Pagudpud, Ilocos Norte, which leverages the region’s strong wind resources.
+Internationally, the company’s 720 MWp New England Solar Farm in New South Wales, Australia, stands as one of the largest in the country and also incorporates advanced battery storage.

 You may also like